EderRoger/segmentation_rd/README.md

 * execute bundle command ``bundle install`` and start the server ``sh start.sh`` (if appears bundle  error remove Gemfile.lock and re-run ``bundle install``)
 * open your browser and check http://localhost:3000

-##Considerations##

-* First I made a project using Rails to forms views (simple_form) but latter i realized to get a 100% of requirements I need it AngularJS but my time is just tight and this cannot be made.
-* I created a simple CRUD contact and a QueryBuilder form to make dinamic filters
-* The agregator 'OR' and 'AND' both be missing, because the time will be short :( sorry
-* The reason to created a stack using ansible was just to automate infrastructure.
-(DevOps culture :) )